MikeMcl/bignumber.js/README.md

 The library exports a single function: `BigNumber`, the constructor of BigNumber instances.

-It accepts a value of type number *(up to 15 significant digits only)*, string or BigNumber object,
+It accepts a value of type number, string or BigNumber object,

 ```javascript
 x = new BigNumber(123.4567)